szatmary/PlotFS/README.md

 --init

     Initialize the plotfs filesystem.
 Creates a file at `/var/local/plotfs/plotfs.bin`.
-Back this file up! combine with --force to clear the entire geomory file and start over.
+Back this file up! combine with --force to clear the entire geometry file and start over.

 --list-devices